risd-sound/otis/README.md

 Workshop description:

-Shawn Greenlee (Associate Professor, RISD) will lead a workshop on designing sound-based interactions and experiences with the programming language Pure Data (Pd).
+Shawn Greenlee (Associate Professor, RISD) will lead an introductory workshop on designing sound-based interactions and experiences with the programming language Pure Data (Pd).
 The workshop's focus will be on the development of a project for mobile devices (e.g. iOS and Android), incorporating touch-screen interaction and data from onboard sensors.
 Emphasis will be on manipulating recorded sound (sampling) for live performance or installation contexts.

 **For today's session:**